MaartenGr/BERTopic/README.md

 ### Variations
 There are many different use cases in which topic modeling can be used.
-As such, a number of variations of BERTopic have been developed such that one package can be used across many use cases.
+As such, several variations of BERTopic have been developed such that one package can be used across many use cases.

 | Method | Code  |
 |-----------------------|---|